quile/Womble/README.md

 [Latest info](http://wiki.github.com/quile/Womble/)

-> Don't use this unless you're very brave and/or
-> want to help!
+> Feel free to help out!
+There's a lot of work to be done...

-This code is under heavy development as of right now, August 29, 2010.
+This code is under heavy development as of right now, November 2, 2010.
 It is being ported at a fairly rapid rate from a Perl framework that is stable.
 This port can not be considered stable in any way at all.
 However, hopefully this will change soon.